helboi559/e-commerce-server/README.md

 ## Overview

 The goal of this project is to create an app similar to Amazon.
 The customer would have the ability to search and select products for purchase and have them delivered home.
-The store owner will have the ability to display what items are for sale and remove/edit products details.
-The features will be user cart such as adding/deleting/modifying items & rating/review system for products purchased only.
-The admin features will be edit/delete/add/view products on the website.
-Both user and admin will have login/registration and have access to certain info only.
+The "store" owner will have the ability to display what items are for sale and add/remove/edit products details and the buyer would add items to a basket for eventual purchase.
+Features include adding/deleting/modifying(product quantities) for "cart products".
+Purchased items will contain  rating/review system for other potential buyers.
+The admin features include edit/delete/add products on thewebsite.
+User authentication will be implemented to restrict certain type of info depending on access type/scope.

 ## Approach - Server 1A
 - Install boilerplate (express generator, cors , nodemon , dotenv, mongo) and set routing w/testing.